petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-structure-for-events.md

 Now you have a web content structure you can use for any event or announcement on your site.

-Next, make a web content structure for a variable number of [frequently asked questions](./adding-a-structure-for-frequently-asked-questions.md).
+Next: make a structure for [frequently asked questions](./adding-a-structure-for-frequently-asked-questions.md).

 ## Relevant Concepts